dawaa/redux-shapeshifter-middleware/README.md

 #### `auth <object>`
 _`default: undefined`_

-When making a request you can pass the `auth <boolean>` property to [`payload <object>`](#payload-function), doing this will activate this object which in return will pass the value as a parameter to the request being made.
+When making a request you can pass the `ACTION.payload.auth <boolean>` property to [`ACTION.payload <object>`](#actionpayload-function), doing this will activate this object which in return will pass the value as a parameter to the request being made.

 > Note that any properties or values passed within the auth {} object are connected to the Store.